ajhynes7/scikit-spatial/README.rst

 >>> Plane.from_points(point_a, point_b, Vector([50, 500]))
 Traceback (most recent call last):
 ...
-dpcontracts.PreconditionError: The inputs must be three points.
+dpcontracts.PreconditionError: the types of arguments must be valid